English

 kat.burr10@fearnhill.herts.sch.uk

-The English Department wants to promote a curiosity about learning and an active interest in language, literature, media studies and drama, demonstrating to students how to develop their writing, reading and speaking and listening skills.
-Our belief is that all students can love reading, and we aim to encourage this through introducing them to a wide range of texts, both in class and independently at home with our Accelerated Reader scheme.
-Students and parents/carers also have access to the books being studied in class through the VLe reader.
-Each student has a log-in for this e-reader and the books studied in class can now also be enjoyed at home too.
+The English Department wants to promote a curiosity about learning and an active interest in language and literature, demonstrating to students how to develop their writing, reading and speaking and listening skills.
+Our belief is that all students can enjoy reading, and we aim to encourage this through introducing them to a wide range of texts, both in class and independently at home after our fortnightly guided library lessons.
+It is fundamental that students continue to develop their vocabulary and comprehension so they can achieve their potential and although this is supported across all subjects, it is at the core of everything we do.

 YEAR 7